SHRISTI-125/Teddy_Voice/README.md

-This is a landing page frontend of a hypothetical Website named Teddy Voice.
+<b>This is a landing page frontend of a hypothetical Website named Teddy Voice.</b>